gry-man/Pax-Documents/spacelaw.md

 - **Respect:** Treat fellow crew members, regardless of role, with respect and courtesy.
 - **Collaboration:** Collaborate and communicate effectively with others for the betterment of the station.
-- **Follow Orders:** Obey lawful orders from superiors and high command.
+- **Follow Orders:** Obey lawful orders from sector command and central command.

 ## Minor Crimes and Punishments <a name="minor-crimes-and-punishments"></a>